Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **succeedWhenBlockPresent**(`id`: [*Block*](#interfacesblock), `position`: [*BlockPos*](#interfacesblockpos)): *void*

-The GameTest will succeed when the specified block is found at the specified coordinates
+The GameTest will succeed when the given block is found at the given coordinates

 ##### Parameters: